 And before we dive into the list there is some good news.
 You can see from the graph below that although traffic incidents still take the lives of roughly 30,000 people in the United States and account for roughly 1% of total deaths per year there has been a significant drop in fatalities over the last 50 years.
 This is almost certainly a direct result of research and changes in vehicle construction.

-We’re going to go through the list backwards to give you plenty of time to guess what the deadliest day of the year is.
+We’re going to go through the list backwards to give you plenty of time to guess the deadliest day of the year for car accidents.
 Have your guess ready?

 10. October 3rd